Scientific Name:

 Key ID Features:

-One of the few large, local evergreen flowering trees; leaves thick, glossy, dark green, lower surface with dense, brown pubescence, up to 30cm long; flowers large (about 15cm wide), solitary flowers in late spring, most with 9(-12) creamy white, fragrant tepals, Winter ID: woolly, brown pubescence on terminal buds.
+One of the few large, local evergreen flowering trees; leaves alternate, most ovate-elliptic, 12-25(-30)cm long x 6-12cm wide, thick, glossy, dark green, lower surface with dense, brown pubescence; flowers solitary, 20-30cm wide, most with (6-)9-12 creamy white, fragrant tepals; aggregate of follicles, most 7-10cm long x 4-5cm wide, Winter ID: woolly, brown pubescence on terminal buds.

 Habit: